RightToPrivacy/Pine64-Mesh-Related/README.md

-# Pine64-Mesh Related (Download Image For PineDio Gateway)
+# Pine64-Mesh Related (Download Image For PineDio Gateway Armbian/Debian Based Image With Chirpstack Preinstalled/Running By Default, TTN ready (optional)

 #### Deleted the earlier info to keep this relevant/clear.

-## UPDATE: Sharing ready to use PineDio (all in one) Gateway image [11.30.2021] (w/RAKWireless Chirpstack/TTN preinstalled but optional) can be found for download here (Armbian with this rak_common_for_gateway preinstalled and hardware enabled, concentrator/GPS started) See below.
+## UPDATE: Sharing ready to use PineDio (all in one) Gateway image [11.30.2021]

 ### Download Post + checksums/credentials: